arkinmodi/level2StreamSelector/README.md

 ### A2
 Assignment 2 was created with a basic understanding of object-oriented programming and unit testing.
 The version uses pytest (python unit testing) and has an implementation following an object-oriented programming style.
 The specification provided was also a formal specification.
 Assignment 2 was also written following the flake8 style guide.

-## How To Run
-To run the test:

-    make test

-To make the docs with doxygen:

-    make doc

-To removed the docs:

-    make clean

 ## What I Learned
 * Basic Object-Oriented Programming